 • Errors and inefficiencies cause extra expenses.

+Common data quality issues like incomplete or inaccurate data can significantly increase operational risks, leading to unreliable analytics and poor business outcomes.
 To resolve and debug these data irregularities, we pinpoint 7 key sources that underscore the risk of poor data quality:

 1. Data Entry Errors occur when data is entered manually.
 Mistakes made by humans, such as typos and entering incorrect values, happen frequently.
 This results in inaccurate data storage, causing skewed analysis and decision-making.